Gold Rush (Drayton Manor): Characteristics

 Gold Rush has a physical track length of 1945 ft, a maximum height of 56 ft, and a top speed of 37.3 mi/h.
 Due to the coaster's ability to traverse a section of track twice, approximately 2650 ft is travelled during the ride.
 Gold Rush operates with two six-car trains, each car of which seat four riders in two rows of two for a total occupancy of 24 passengers.
+The vehicles utilise Intamin's individual lap bar restraint system which allows for a minimum height requirement of 1 m.